Progress Singapore Party

-The Progress Singapore Party (abbreviation: PSP) is an opposition political party in Singapore and is one of the three contemporary political parties represented in Parliament, alongside the governing People's Action Party (PAP) and opposition Workers' Party (WP).
+The Progress Singapore Party (abbreviation: PSP) is a political party in Singapore.
+It was one of the three political parties represented in the 14th Parliament, alongside the governing People's Action Party (PAP) and the other opposition Workers' Party (WP), with its two Non-constituency Members of Parliament (NCMP) seats held by Leong Mun Wai and Hazel Poa.

+The PSP was founded in 2019 by 11 members, including former PAP politician Tan Cheng Bock.
+The party was formed to address some of the PAP's leadership decisions, being supported by Lee family member Lee Hsien Yang.
+They held multiple talks and walkabouts throughout 2019, ahead of the 2020 general election where it contested in nine constituencies.
+They were unsuccessful in winning any constituencies, but were eligible for two NCMP seats, which were taken up by Leong and Poa.

+In the 2025 general election, the PSP contested in six constituencies, but they were further rejected by the electorate and did not have the mandate and legitmacy to be represented in Parliament.
+They only garnered 4.88% of the overall popular votes cast, and were not offered any NCMP seats.

 History

+2019: Beginnings and first General Elections

 The party was founded in 2019 by Tan Cheng Bock and 11 other members.
 They, together with Lee Hsien Yang, expressed that the current PAP leadership has "lost its way" and deviated from the founding principles of its founding fathers.

 The party was officially registered on 28 March 2019 after being approved by the Registry of Societies.
 The initial formation included 12 members, including some former People's Action Party's politicians.
 Party founder Tan Cheng Bock explained that the forming of the political party was a result of an erosion of good governance in terms of transparency, independence and accountability.
-The party also cited ensuring accountability from the People's Action Party and job creation as their main focus.
+The party also cited ensuring accountability from the PAP and job creation as their main focus.
 Tan had previously contested the 2011 presidential election, in which he won 34.85% of the popular vote but lost by a small margin of 7,269 votes to former deputy prime minister Tony Tan.

 An event to commemorate the party's launch was planned at the Singapore Expo on 15 June, but police permits required for the event were not approved in time.
-The event was postponed to 3 August and was re-located to the Swissotel Merchant Court Hotel, attracting an audience of 1,000 people.
-The event was also live-streamed to twenty-five thousand viewers online.
+The event was postponed to 3 August and was relocated to the Swissotel Merchant Court Hotel, attracting an audience of 1,000 people.

 During 2019, on 10 September, the PSP launched an event series called "PSP Talks", in which party members invited thought leaders and subject matter experts to share their insights and ideas on important national issues and policies.
 The first forum was conducted on 10 September and ex-GIC chief economist Yeoh Kam Leong was invited to speak about poverty in Singapore and the policy gaps in Singapore's social safety nets.